Projects

 [Unity] [Itch Full Release]

 I came on late as a writer/screenwriter, so the 3 acts and beats were already laid out for me to work with in a macro.
 It was my job to breathe life into those beats with text that would appear in the final game.
 I started in Google Docs for iteration and polishing and put the final dialogue into a spreadsheet for ease of implementation.
-This added up to about 101 lines of dialogue between the two throughout the game.
+This added up to about 101 lines of dialogue between Emma and her best friend Laura throughout the game, plus the back and forth comments from the art critics.

 Critics made comments on Emma's work, either positive or negative barks to reassure Emma or fuel her anxieties.
 I spent way more time on r/Pottery than I'd like to admit gathering accurate critiques and compliments.
 I ended up writing about 115 comments/barks total for Hedge Hug, plus additional barks for Emma's journal puzzles.